hashicorp/terraform-plugin-framework/docs/design/schemas.md

 We have decided to ask users to implement a `GetSchema` method, on the theory that we can always provide an embed or helper type for that behavior in the future.
-We have also decided we would like to wrap the terraform-plugin-go in a framework-specific type, to provide us with opportunities to abstract some of the protocol verbosity away.
+We have also decided we would like to wrap the terraform-plugin-go `Schema` type in a framework-specific type, to provide us with opportunities to abstract some of the protocol verbosity away.